newsdev/ai2html/README.md

+# ai2html-bbg

+This is a fork of NYT’s ai2html, configured for the BBG environment.
+It is provided for convenience and to keep track of changes in the main branch while keeping our very minor customizations.

 # [ai2html](http://ai2html.org)

 > ai2html is an open-source script for Adobe Illustrator that converts your Illustrator documents into html and css.